EstherSlabbert/Infrastructure-as-Code/README.md

 Steps to automate setting up a VPC for a 2-tier architecture deployment of a database and the Sparta Provisioning Test App to display the Sparta home page, /posts page and /fibonacci/10 page using the web app server's public IP address:

 1. Create a file called `main.tf` or another name in a folder.
 (If not done already: Add environment variables to account named `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY_ID` with their respecitve keys as the variables.)
-2. Write the following template to your terraform file and edit (Remember to change the names of each resource, use appropriate CIDR blocks, and add the AMI IDs and your own IP where needed):
+2. Write the following template to your terraform file and edit (Remember to change the names of each resource, use appropriate CIDR blocks, and add the AMI IDs and your own IP where needed) or use [terraform file 'main.tf'](https://github.com/EstherSlabbert/Infrastructure-as-Code/blob/main/main.tf):
 ```terraform
 # define provider and region
 provider "aws" {